 What happens to the money I pay you?

-We’re not for profit — that means every penny you pay in rent is ploughed back into providing homes and services for you and your community.
+We’re not for profit — that means every penny you pay in rent goes back into providing homes and services for you and your community.
 We’re committed to getting the most value for money out of the income we receive.